GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 # GEE_forest_agreement_layer
 The **Forest Agreement Layer (FAL)** is a set of [Google Earth Engine](https://earthengine.google.com/) (GEE) scripts that merges a series of global forest datasets (9 or more) into one single map, separating steps requiring user input from automated tasks.
 The resulting map highlights where forest maps agree or disagree on forest/tree cover, following [Freitas Beyer et al. (2025)](https://www.mdpi.com/2072-4292/17/17/3012).

-These works are part of the [**GEOS-EUDR**](https://www.thuenen.de/de/fachinstitute/waldwirtschaft/projekte-liste/waldwirtschaft-weltweit/geos-eudr-1) which has to aim to contribute to the improved feasibility of the [**Regulation on Deforestation-free Products**](https://environment.ec.europa.eu/topics/forests/deforestation/regulation-deforestation-free-products_en) **(EUDR)** in the field of geolocation and the detection of deforestation and forest degradation using remote sensing-based products and geocomputation.
+These works are part of the [**GEOS-EUDR**](https://www.thuenen.de/de/fachinstitute/waldwirtschaft/projekte-liste/waldwirtschaft-weltweit/geos-eudr-1) research project which aims to contribute to the improved feasibility of the [**Regulation on Deforestation-free Products**](https://environment.ec.europa.eu/topics/forests/deforestation/regulation-deforestation-free-products_en) **(EUDR)** in the field of geolocation and the detection of deforestation and forest degradation using remote sensing-based products and geocomputation.
 GEOS-EUDR is funded by the [Federal Ministry for Economic Cooperation and Development](https://www.bmz.de/en) **(BMZ)** based on a decision by of the German Bundestag.

 # Forest Agreement Layer – Google Earth Engine Script